rixiobarrios/express-tdd/readme.md

 Write your own tests now!

-1. Write a test that makes sure the object returned when you GET the `/candies/:id` route with a specific ID contains the right fields
+1. Write a test that makes sure the object is returned with right fields when you call ```GET /candies/:id```.
-2. Write a test that ensures an object is deleted from the array candies when you call delete.
+2. Write a test that ensures an object is deleted from the array candies when you call ```DELETE /candies/:id```.
-3. Write a test that ensures a property is updated when you call `PUT /candies/:id
+3. Write a test that ensures a property is updated when you call ```PUT /candies/:id```.

 <!--
    - ## Review practice (30 min / 2:05)